The Eye Color Chart

 Don’t get me wrong, people with brown eyes can also experience this red eye effect, they are just less likely to experience it than people with other eye colors.
 Besides, this effect also has a lot to do with the lighting condition of the surrounding and the time of day.

-The red-eye effect is a very common event in photography, I am sure almost everyone reading this page has had it at some point in their lives.
+The red-eye effect is a very common event in photography, I am sure almost everyone reading this page has experienced it at some point.
 But this effect is slowly disappearing from our pictures, not only because of Photoshop but also because cameras are becoming more and more robust in fixing this issue.

 Poll: Red Eye Effect